-- There are no material misrepresentations of fact in the cross-certificates known to or originating from the entity approving the cross-certification applications or issuing the cross-certificates, - There are no errors in the information in the cross-certificate that were introduced by the entity approving the cross-certification application or issuing the crosscertificate as a result of a failure to exercise reasonable care in managing the Certificate Application or creating the Certificate, - Certificates meet all material requirements of this CP, and Revocation services and use of a repository conform to the applicable CertPS in all material aspects. - The CA signing key is protected and that no unauthorized person has ever had access to the private key, - All representations made, with respect to the CA in the applicable agreements are true and accurate, to the best of its knowledge - Where applicable, all information supplied by the Certificate holders and CA subjects in connection with, and/or contained in the Certificate is true, - The Certificates are being used by the CA exclusively for authorized and legal purposes, consistent with this CP or CertPS, to the best of its knowledge.
+- There are no material misrepresentations of fact in the cross-certificates known to or originating from the Lockheed Martin PMA or the Lockheed Martin Enterprise PKI's OA, - There are no errors in the information in the cross-certificate that were introduced by Lockheed Martin as a result of a failure to exercise reasonable care in managing the Certificate Application or creating the Certificate, - Certificates meet all material requirements of this CP, and Revocation services and use of a repository conform to the CertPS in all material aspects. - The CA signing key is protected and that no unauthorized person has ever had access to the private key, - All representations made, with respect to the CA in the applicable AGREEMENTS are true and accurate, to the best of its knowledge - Where applicable, all information supplied by the Certificate holders and CA subjects in connection with, and/or contained in the Certificate is true, - The Certificates are being used by the CA exclusively for authorized and legal purposes, consistent with this CP or CertPS, to the best of its knowledge.